 Construction project management is complex—there are many moving parts that must be organized to work efficiently together.
 The blueprint for this is a construction schedule.

 The first step in managing all the pieces of a construction project is to use ProjectManager’s free construction schedule template.
-With it, you can reign in even the most complex construction project.
+With this free construction management template, you can reign in even the most complex construction project.
 The blueprint for this is a construction schedule.

 What Is a Construction Schedule?

 A construction schedule lays out the “how” and the “why” of a construction project.
-It details the timeframe the construction will be started and completed by, and provides a framework for the project manager to keep the project on time and keep it within the agreed-upon budget.
+It details the project timeline and provides a framework for the project manager to keep the project on time and keep it within the agreed-upon budget.

-The schedule might change throughout the course of the build, as it’s a living document that is impacted by time, cost and scope in the project.
-Part of the overall construction plan, the construction schedule is one of the foundational documents in any construction project.
+The schedule might change throughout the course of the build, as it’s a living construction management document that is impacted by time, cost and scope in the project.
+Part of the overall construction plan, the construction schedule is one of the foundational documents in any residential or commercial construction project.

-- Project Deliverables: Results of the process of a project and the project’s objective
+- Project Deliverables: Results of project tasks and construction phases

 - Resource Management: Organization of people, equipment, materials and anything used in the execution of the construction project

-- Asset Allocations: Strategic investment to minimize risk
+- Asset Allocations: Strategic resource scheduling to minimize risk

 - Tasks: Small pieces of work that are executed by the team, leading to the final deliverable.
 With our scheduling template you can specify task duration, start and end dates and assign task owners

 - Dependencies: Tasks that are dependent on another before they can start or stop